stadt-karlsruhe/open-data-dashboard/docs/configuration/configuration.en.md

 By default, the configuration files included in the GitHub repository (`config/` directory) will be loaded.

 Alternatively, you can provide a path to a custom configuration directory using the `DEFAULT_CONFIGURATION_DIR` environment variable.
+All configuration files inside this directory and all of its subdirectories will be taken into account.

 !!! note
-    All configuration file names must end with either `app.config.yml` or `app.config.yaml`.
+    A configuration file name must end with either `app.config.yml` or `app.config.yaml`.